HMNB Portsmouth: Functioning base

-Portsmouth naval base is home to two-thirds of the Royal Navy's surface ships, and employs up to 17,200 people.

 Senior personnel

-The Naval Base Commander (NBC) since March 2019 Commodore Jeremy Bailey.
-The harbour is under the control of the King's Harbour Master (KHM), working to the Naval Base Commander is currently Commander Steve Hopper, who is the regulatory authority of the Dockyard Port of Portsmouth, an area of approximately 50 sqmi that encompasses Portsmouth Harbour and the Eastern Solent.
+The Naval Base Commander (NBC) since September 2024 is Commodore Marcel Rosenberg.
+The harbour is under the control of the King's Harbour Master (KHM), who is the regulatory authority of the Dockyard Port of Portsmouth, an area of approximately 50 sqmi that encompasses Portsmouth Harbour and the Eastern Solent.
 KHM Harbour Control is based in the Semaphore Tower building.
-Shipping movements are handled by a team of admiralty pilots headed by the Chief Admiralty Pilot, Nick Randall.
+Shipping movements are handled by a team of admiralty pilots headed by the Chief Admiralty Pilot.